samarasinghelab/CellReports_10.1016-j.celrep.2025.116217/README.md

 # Research Code & Data Repository

-This repository contains the source code, simulation scripts, and data analysis tools associated with research publications by Toker et al. The codebase is organized by project folder.
+This repository contains the source code, simulation scripts, and data analysis tools associated with research publications by McCrimmon and Toker et al. The codebase is organized by project folder.

 ## Repository Structure